evandroeisinger/editore.js/README.md

 ```

 ###### editore.fields()
-Return a object with all fields internal attributes.
+- return a object with all fields internal attributes.
 ```
 {
   fieldName: {